-Do you know of anyone who is looking for help for their addictions and mental health?
+Do you know anyone who is looking for help with their addictions and mental health?

-As a result, there are many resources that can help you right now!
+As a result, there are many mental health resources that can help you right now!

 What Are Your Options?

 1. Seek help from a mental health professional: Talk to a mental health counselor in your area who can help you manage your fears and anxieties.
-They will be able to provide you with additional advice and insights into how to deal with your current problem.
-Your local mental health community center can point you in the right direction.
+They will be able to provide you with advice and insights into how to deal with your current problem.
+Your local mental health organizations can help.

 Many health care professionals that treat mental health and drug or alcohol use will offer a “sliding-fee scale” payment option.
 This means the price you pay depends on how much money you make.
-When you call to set up an appointment, ask if they have a sliding-fee scale or other options for a lower cost.
+When you call to set up an appointment, ask if they have a sliding-fee scale or other options.

 2. Go to the nearest hospital: Your local hospital can give you immediate assistance with your mental health issues.
 The people who work at a hospital know of other professionals in your area that can provide you with the proper treatment.
 In addition, some hospitals offer various mental health services that are available to the public.

-3. Contact your doctor or primary care physician: Your medical or family doctor is a great source in finding available treatment centers in your area.
+3. Contact your doctor: Your family doctor is a great source in finding available treatment centers in your area.
 Explain to your doctor what is going on regarding your anxieties and ask if he or she knows of anyone that can help you.
-Chances are your doctor will be able to give you some referrals.
+Your doctor will be able to give you some referrals.

 6. Call your insurance company: Your insurance company can provide a list of mental health services and other treatment centers that are in your health plan and are in your area.
 A person can call their insurance company to get information about where to go for assistance.